0xcuonghx/personal-blog/src/pages/ethereum/fundamental/networking/execution-layer/index.md

 ---
 title: "[Ethereum Networking] Part 1: The Execution Layer"
 date: "2023-07-10T10:48:04.377Z"
 description: "Ethereum is a peer-to-peer network with thousands of nodes that must be able to communicate with one another using standardized protocols.
-The "networking layer" is the stack of protocols that allow those nodes to find each other and exchange information."
+The networking layer is the stack of protocols that allow those nodes to find each other and exchange information."
 ---

 # Overview
 A Peer To Peer (p2p) network is an overlay network build on top of public internet There are two parts to the client software: